 Reports of discrimination by the Title IX Coordinator should be reported to the Institute President, Robert Coons, via email, or in person in Hadley Hall 200.

-Inquiries about this policy and procedure may be made internally to:
+Inquiries about this policy may be made internally to:

 Kristen Bardou Loyd

 Director of the Union and Student Activities Office